vicksbr/basicapp/README.md

 Fundation for a learning object about software development.

-This project aim to to teach the basis of software development to people with beginner to intermediate programming skills who wants to learn lot of cool tools and modern technologies used to create useful systems.
+This project aim to to teach the basis of software development to people with beginner to intermediate programming skills who wants to learn lot of cool tools and modern technologies that are used to create useful applications.

 # Instructions